iydebu/iydebu/README.md

 <h1 id="About me"><img src="https://i.ibb.co/5KPYksM/student.gif" width="50" /> About Me:</h1>
 <p>🔭 Making FPS multiplayer game - intense action, strategy, variety!
 Join the battle! 💥🎯
-   <br><br>👯 Looking to collab on game projects!
+   <br><br><!--👯 Looking to collab on game projects!
 Skilled in Unity/C#, Unreal Engine/C++, &amp; love crafting immersive
    games.
-Let&#39;s build something awesome together! 🚀🎮
+Let&#39;s build something awesome together! 🚀🎮--> 👯 Working as the game play programmer in the Tuttifrutti Interactive 🚀🎮
-   <br><br>🤝 Need help with networking, servers for seamless online FPS multiplayer experience.
-Let me know if
+   <br><br>🤝 Need help with networking, servers for seamless online FPS multiplayer experience. 🌐💻🎮
-   you&#39;re interested! 🌐💻🎮
    <br><br>🌱 Always learning!
 AI, machine learning, shader programming to enhance my FPS multiplayer game. 📚🎮🧠
    <br><br>💬 What programming languages are you using for your game development project?
 Are you focusing on a specific
    engine or using a custom framework? 🚀🔧🎮